appbaseio/reactive-manual/content/getting-started/reactivesearch.md

 For this app, we will be using [CategorySearch](/search-components/categorysearch.html) and [SingleRange](/basic-components/singlerange.html) components for filtering the dataset.
 And [ResultCard](/search-components/resultcard.html) component for showing the search results.

-Lets add them within the ReactiveBase HOC.
+Lets add them within the ReactiveBase component.
 But before we do that, we will look at the important props for each.

 ```js
 <CategorySearch